lillycummins/academic-website/content/publication/gene-gene-relationships-in-an-escherichia-coli-accessory-genome-are-linked-to-function-and-mobility/index.md

   - Alan McNally
   - James O. McInerney
 author_notes:
-  - University of Birmingham University o fNottingham
+  - University of Birmingham University of Nottingham
   - University of Nottingham
   - University of Birmingham University of Nottingham
   - University of Birmingham